lkrych/gios_notes/lectures/p3_l1_scheduling.md

 User processes have priorities in the timesharing class, with the default priority in the middle at 120. **Priority levels can be adjusted with "nice values"** which span from -20 to 19.
 There is a system call to adjust the priority of a user process.

 The 0(1) scheduler **borrows from the MLFQ scheduler in that each priority level is associated with a different timeslice value**.
 It also us**es feedback to understand how to prioritize** tasks in the future.

+The scheduler assigns the smallest timeslice values to the low-priority CPU bound tasks, and the largest timeslice values to the more interactive tasks. (non-intuitive, read onwards my friend)

+The feedback for the task depends on how long the task spent sleeping (time spent waiting) during its timeslice.
+If a task spends more time sleeping, this means it is more interactive and its priority is boosted (subtract 5).
+If a task spends less time sleeping, this means it is more computationally intensive and its priority is lowered (add 5).

+The **runqueue in the 0(1) scheduler is implemented as two arrays of tasks**.
+Each array elements points to the first runnable task at that priority level.

+The two arrays are **active** and **expired**.

+The **active list is the primary one the scheduler uses to select the next task to run**.
+It takes constant time to add a task, as it takes constant time to index into the array and then follow the pointer to the end of the task list to enqueue the task.
+It takes constant time to select a task because the scheduler relies on certain instructions that return the first set bit in a sequence of bits.
+If the sequence corresponds to the priority levels and a set bit means there are tasks at that level, then it will take a constant amount of time to run those instructions to detect what is the priority level that has certain tasks on it.
+Once that position is known, it takes a constant amount of time to index into the array and select the first task. (yeesh)

+If a task yields to the CPU to wait on an event or is preempted due to a higher priority task becoming runnable, the time it has spent on the CPU is compared to the timeslice.
+If it is less than the timeslice, the task is placed back on the active queue for that priority level.

+Only after the entire timeslice has been exhausted will the task move to the expired array.